 The Unit was established in 2001 and is responsible for undergraduate and postgraduate teaching and training and research into forensic pathology, as well as having responsibility for delivery of forensic pathology services within the East Midlands.
-Full research facilities are available within the Cancer Research Centre, Department of Genetics, Genomics and Cancer Sciences.
+Full research facilities are available within the University.
 The group provides all appropriate undergraduate teaching within the area of forensic pathology, participates in general undergraduate pathology teaching, has PhD and MD level students and there are opportunities to have students for placement projects.

 The group is housed in the Robert Kilpatrick Building, Leicester Royal Infirmary.
-There are four professional services staff (one Group Practice Manager, one Deputy Group Practice Manager/Tissue data lead and two administrators) who will be available to support the appointee, together with appropriate technical support.
+There are three professional services staff (one Group Practice Manager and two forensic administrators) who will be available to support the appointee, together with appropriate technical support.
 The unit also employs a senior research fellow and research assistant.